 e) HoloLens is also using depth data for 3d reconstruction of real world surfaces.
 These surfaces are then used as virtual projection surfaces for digital textures.
 Finally, the blitted image is displayed on the transparent lenses.

 This sort of reconstruction is a common problem in projection mapping scenarios.
 A great example of applying this sort of reconstruction can be found in the Halloween edition of Microsoft Research’s RoomAlive project.
 In the first image above, you are seeing the experience from the correct perspective.
 In the second image, the image is captured from a different perspective than the one that is being projected.
 From the incorrect perspective, it can be seen that the image is actually being projected on multiple surfaces – the various planes of the chair as well as the wall behind it – but foreshortened digitally and even color corrected to make the image appear cohesive to a viewer sitting at the correct position.
 One or more Kinects must be used to calibrate the projections appropriately against these multiple surfaces.
-If you watch the full video, you’ll see that Kinect sensors are used to track the viewer as she moves through the room and the foreshortening / skewing occurs dynamically to adjust to her changing positions.
+If you watch the full video, you’ll see that Kinect sensors are used to track the viewer as she moves through the room and the foreshortening / skewing occurs dynamically to adjust to her changing position.

 The Minecraft AR experience being used to show the capabilities of HoloLens requires similar techniques.
 The depth sensor is required not only to calibrate and synchronize the digital display to line up correctly with the table and other planes in the room, but also to constantly adjust the display as the player moves around the room.